kremrik/misc-python/formats/README.md

 This was done for two reasons:
 1. it implements `__repr__` and `__str__`, thereby appearing exactly as you'd expect in the REPL
 2. it allows for composability without having to split strings, resort to regex, etc

+As noted above, if you wish to use the plain 'ol string from the object, just use the `.string` property.